grscheller/grok-typescript/notes/dom/dom-overview.md

 # Document Object Model (DOM)

 DOM is a cross-platform, cross-language API from the World Wide Web Consortium (W3C).
-DOM treats HTML or XML documents tree structures.
+DOM manipulates HTML or XML documents tree structures.

 In HTML DOM, every element is a node